FrenchModding/ImGui-Android-Mod-Menu/README.md

-**WARNING: THIS TEMPLATE IS MADE EASY FOR NEWBIES, THIS IS MAINLY FOR EXPERIENCED PROGRAMMERS ONLY.
-NEWBIES SHOULD NOT PROCEED WITHOUT GETTING ENOUGH INFORMATION ABOUT THIS**
+**WARNING: THIS TEMPLATE IS NOT FOR NEWBIES, THIS IS FOR EXPERIENCES PROGRAMMERS ONLY.
+NEWBIES SHOULD NOT PROCEED TO TRY IT**

-**This Is An Imgui Source Convertd For Aide Users(can be used in Android Studio too), And Based On Dear Imgui.
-Older Base Was Created By Spring Musk and NepMods**
+**This Is An Imgui Source Convertd For Aide Users, And Based On Dear Imgui.
+The Real Base Was Created By Spring Musk**

 **This won't cover how to mod games in general, hooking functions, etc that every other online tutorial already covers.
 This template simply tells you how to use them**

 # Introduction
-Imgui mod menu for il2cpp and other native android games, and some codes used from [Octowolve](https://github.com/Octowolve/Hooking-Template-With-Mod-Menu), [SpringMusk](https://github.com/springmusk026/Imgui-Unity).
+Imgui mod menu for il2cpp and other native android games, and some codes used from [Octowolve](https://github.com/Octowolve/Hooking-Template-With-Mod-Menu).
 KittyMemory, MSHook, And64InlineHook and AY Obfuscator included.
 Support Android 4.4.x up to Android S Preview.
 ARMv7, x86 and ARM64 architecture supported.
 However x86 is deprecated for Unity games so x86 is not our priority

 Preview: